yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 -  Agents have reported intermittent issues with the reliability of the claims application.
 These incidents have been correlated with service health issues of the underlying SQL Server VM.

--  Over a recent three-day holiday weekend, there was an incident with the ADDS Domain Controllers where the disk drive housing the AD database filled up and corrupted the database.
+-  Over a recent three-day holiday weekend, there was an incident with the AD DS Domain Controllers where the disk drive housing the AD database filled up and corrupted the database.
 This prompted a high-priority support call to Microsoft.
 While the damage was mitigated, the team was fortunate that the consequences were minimal.
 Retroactively, checks were made on other Azure VM disk drives and there were several of them that were getting close to capacity due to teams not proactively monitoring their servers.

 -  At times, various branch offices have experienced connectivity issues over the VPN to Cheyenne.
 While there is some understanding of these occurrences, there is a desire to increase the stability of the connection as growth continues.
 Contoso is connected via a Windows Server Routing and Remote Access Service (RRAS) VPN connection to Azure via a Site-to-Site Gateway.
 They are looking for options to provide redundancy for the hybrid connectivity to Azure due to recent network issues.